 Closer to town, at a recently-installed stoplight at Vail Divide, Nitro Swimming has new neighbors.
 A Dallas couple is readying to reopen the Hill Country Golf & Guitar entertainment venue.
 The purchase deal is due to close around February, according to the real estate broker involved.
 The venue went into foreclosure in 2016.

 In front of that property facing the highway, the new Bee Cave Shopping Center located at 15500 W. Hwy.
 71 is readying to open in early 2018.
-Tenants are to include Serasana, a local yoga and massage therapy business, Domino’s pizza, a nail salon and dentist Mona Lisa Smiles, according to Ryan Ridgeway with Stream Realty.
+Tenants are to include Serasana, a local yoga and massage therapy business, Domino's pizza, a nail salon and Luv Braces and Kids' Dentistry, according to Ryan Ridgeway with Stream Realty.

 “It seems like a lot of it is being leased pretty quickly,” he said.
 “I’m curious to see how long that’s going to take.
 We don’t know how big of an appetite [for new offices/services) just yet because it’s still hard to get the workers out to the locations.